What to Do in Wakefield & Tapawera, the Hidden Gems of Nelson

 4. Make Your Own Knife

 Make like a blacksmith and create your own knife!
 This full-day activity involves forging a steel blade with a traditional blacksmith toolkit before tidying the blade up on a grinder to make your knife look the real deal!
 The activity with Make a Knife also include a gourmet pizza lunch.

-Location: Based at the Higgins Heritage Park, 222 Pigeon Valley Road, 3km northwest of Wakefield.
+Location: Based at the Higgins Heritage Park, 222 Pigeon Valley Road, 3km (2 miles) northwest of Wakefield.

 5. Wander Around the Gardens of the World

 Pack a picnic or just enjoy wandering around the picturesque Gardens of the World.
 This garden collection features various themed gardens from the Oriental Garden to the Water Garden.
 The gardens are alive with birdsong and it’s very possible to spot fantails, tui, bellbird and kereru.
 The Gardens of the World also offers guided tours to learn more about the interesting trees and plants here.

 Location: Corner of Patons Road and Clover Road, 9km (6 miles) northeast of Wakefield.